Cbaesparta/Exp8/README.md

 Enter rows and columns for the second matrix: 3
 3
 Enter elements of the first matrix:
-Enter element at position (0, 0): 2
+Enter element at position (0, 0): 565
-Enter element at position (0, 1): 3
+Enter element at position (0, 1): 6
-Enter element at position (0, 2): 4
+Enter element at position (0, 2): 52
-Enter element at position (1, 0): 4
+Enter element at position (1, 0): 58
-Enter element at position (1, 1): 5
+Enter element at position (1, 1): 94
-Enter element at position (1, 2): 6
+Enter element at position (1, 2): 56
-Enter element at position (2, 0): 7
+Enter element at position (2, 0): 145
-Enter element at position (2, 1): 8
+Enter element at position (2, 1): 26
-Enter element at position (2, 2): 3
+Enter element at position (2, 2): 84
 Enter elements of the second matrix:
-Enter element at position (0, 0): 1
+Enter element at position (0, 0): 69
-Enter element at position (0, 1): 2
+Enter element at position (0, 1): 22
-Enter element at position (0, 2): 3
+Enter element at position (0, 2): 47
-Enter element at position (1, 0): 0
+Enter element at position (1, 0): 45
-Enter element at position (1, 1): 9
+Enter element at position (1, 1): 123
-Enter element at position (1, 2): 5
+Enter element at position (1, 2): 6
-Enter element at position (2, 0): 7
+Enter element at position (2, 0): 9
-Enter element at position (2, 1): 3
+Enter element at position (2, 1): 58
-Enter element at position (2, 2): 1
+Enter element at position (2, 2): 84
-Resultant matrix:
+Resultant matrix after multiplication:
-30 43 25
+4602 4320 7036
-46 71 43
+8736 5652 7994
-28 95 64
+11931 8374 14027
 ```
 ## code
 ```